Stratadox/HydrationMapping/README.md

 ### Scalar Mapping

 Scalar typed properties can be mapped using the `*Value` classes.
+The following scalar mappings are available:
+- `BooleanValue`
+- `FloatValue`
+- `IntegerValue`
+- `StringValue`
+- `NullValue`

+Scalar mappings are created through the named constructors:
+- `inProperty`
+    - Usage: `IntegerValue::inProperty('amount')`
+    - Use when the property name and data key are the same.
+- `inPropertyWithDifferentKey`
+    - Usage: `BooleanValue::inPropertyWithDifferentKey('isBlocked', 'is_blocked')`
+    - Use when the data key differs from the property name.

-These mappings validate the input before producing a value.
+When appropriate, these mappings validate the input before producing a value.
 For instance, the `IntegerValue` mapping checks that:
 - The input value is formatted as an integer number
 - The value does not exceed the integer boundaries

 This process can be skipped by using the `Casted*` mappings instead.
 They provide a minor speed bonus at the cost of decreased integrity.
+`Casted*` mappings are available as:
+- `CastedFloat`
+- `CastedInteger`

 Input to a `BooleanValue` must either be numeric or already boolean.
-Numeric input larger than zero become `true`, zero or less becomes `false`.
+Numeric input larger than zero becomes `true`, zero or less becomes `false`.
 Non-numeric strings can be mapped to boolean using the `CustomTruths` wrapper.

 ### Relationship Mapping